-- From the navigation panel, go to Advanced Settings > WAN > DDNS tab. - 2.
-Configure the following settings below.
+- From the navigation panel, go to Advanced Settings > WAN > DDNS tab. - Configure the following settings below.
 When done, click Apply. - Enable the DDNS Client: Enable DDNS to access the ASUS router via the DNS name rather than WAN IP address. - Server and Host Name: Choose ASUS DDNS or other DDNS.
-If you want to use ASUS DDNS, fill in the Host Name in the format of xxx.asuscomm.com (xxx is your host name). - If you want to use a different DDNS service, click FREE TRIAL and register online first.
-Fill in the User Name or E-mail Address and Password or DDNS Key fields.
+If you want to use ASUS DDNS, fill in the Host Name in the format of xxx.asuscomm.com (xxx is your host name).